[Last updated December 16, 2024]

 Learn the latest tax law changes

 Unless you deal with a business venture or are an accountant yourself, you likely need not be too concerned with tax code changes to business tax laws.
 You do want to pay attention to tax law updates to personal taxes on the federal level and changes for your state.
 Learning the latest federal tax law changes that apply to seniors and caregivers can help you gather the proper information to prepare your tax return, whether you do so yourself or hire a tax professional.
-You can also ask a trusted accountant about any updates that could apply to your parent if they know the unique financial situation.
+You can also ask a trusted accountant about any updates that could apply to your parent if they know your unique financial situation.

 Assemble basic personal information